-Although the concept of "whistle-blowing" itself is not new, the term 'whistle-blowing' has recently took a place in the corporate and financial sector after various major corporate scam cases were reported in India.
-Whistle-blowing can be termed as raising a concern of a wrongdoing in an organization.
-In technical terms, whistle-blowing is an act of disclosing, by an employee or a former employee, of what he believes to be unethical or illegal behavior.
-Disclosing such act to higher management is known as "internal whistle blowing", whereas the act of whistle-blowing to an external authority or the public is called "external whistle blowing".
-"Whistleblower" means an individual who does the act of whistle-blowing.
-In other words, a whistleblower is an employee or a former employee who exposes information regarding unethical or illegal behavior, fraud, corruption, deviation from the set of rules or mismanagement within organization.
+Although the concept of “whistle-blowing” itself is not new, the term ‘whistle-blowing’ has recently taken a place in the corporate and financial sector after various major corporate scam cases were reported in India.
+Whistle-blowing can be termed as raising the concern of wrongdoing in an organization.
+In technical terms, whistle-blowing is an act of disclosing, by an employee or a former employee, of what he believes to be unethical or illegal behaviour.
+Disclosing such act to higher management is known as “internal whistleblowing”, whereas the act of whistle-blowing to an external authority or the public is called “external whistleblowing”.
+“Whistleblower” means an individual who does the act of whistle-blowing.
+In other words, a whistleblower is an employee or a former employee who exposes information regarding unethical or illegal behaviour, fraud, corruption, deviation from the set of rules or mismanagement within the organization.

-LetsComply can help in preparation of a watertight Whistleblower Policy for your organization.
+LetsComply can help in the preparation of a watertight Whistleblower Policy for your organization.

 For more information, please contact us on [email protected]